abcute/PiaCRUE/PiaCRUE.md

  - Workflow: The execution process of tasks.
  - Rules: System Rules.
  - Tools: Tools that may be used during the process.
- - AutoTraining: Auto self-Training and fine-tuning process.
+ - CBT-AutoTraining: Auto self-Training and fine-tuning process.
  - Initialize: Start executing the current prompt after understanding the `<System Rules>`.

 # Requirements: